Planning New App State Online Programs

 Projections and Funding

-The process used to project student-credit-hours (SCH) for distance education program is a separate, different process than the one used for courses offered on the main campus.
-Deans are asked at various times throughout the year to gather, from their academic departments, SCH data to support projections and to verify distance education SCH production for current year funding.
+The process used to project student-credit-hours (SCH) for App State Online programs is a separate, different process than the one used for courses offered on the main campus.
+Deans are asked at various times throughout the year to gather, from their academic departments, SCH data to support projections and to verify App State Online SCH production for current year funding.
 This process insures that the academic department teaching the course will receive funding to support that activity.